 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Earthquake Engineering Sectional Committee had been approved by the Civil Engineering Division Council.
+This Indian Standard\ (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Earthquake Engineering Sectional Committee had been approved by the Civil Engineering Division Council.

 The revision of this standard has been taken as a major exercise to reflect the improvement in knowledge and understanding over the last five decades.
 This exercise has been motivated and expedited by the growing threat of malevolent and accidental blast loading of structures in the country.
 Structures due to explosions are subjected to rapidly moving shock wave which may exert very high pressures, though, the peak intensity lasts for a very small duration only.
 The blast wave loads the exposed surface of the structure and then the load is transmitted to the other elements.
 Thus, the response assessment of each individual element is of prime importance in blast-resistant design of structures.

-This standard provides prescriptive requirements for estimation of blast loads and simplified methods for structural analysis, that includes:
+This standard provides prescriptive requirements for estimation of blast loads and simplified methods for structural analysis that includes:

-General requirements for blast-protection and categorization of structures.
+General requirements for blast-protection and categorization of structures;

-Threat assessment requirements for determination of design explosive charge mass and scaled distance.
+Threat assessment requirements for determination of design explosive charge mass and scaled distance;

-Blast load estimation methods due to above-ground explosion of high-explosive under three different detonation scenarios: (Surface burst, (Free-air burst, and (Air burst.
+Blast load estimation methods due to above-ground explosion of high-explosive under three different detonation scenarios:

+Surface burst;

+Free-air burst;

+Air burst;

-Evaluation of blast loads effects on structures of regular geometry and shape.
+Evaluation of blast loads effects on structures of regular geometry and shape;

-Prescriptive simplified single degree of freedom (SDOF) analysis procedure for peak response evaluation of structural elements based on flexural mode.
+Prescriptive simplified single degree of freedom (SDOF) analysis procedure for peak response evaluation of structural elements based on flexural mode; and